System Design Space

 Feedback speed as an architectural variable

-Compiler checks, types, and IDE workflows shorten defect loops and directly influence team throughput.
+Type checking, the compiler, and IDE hints shorten the defect loop and directly influence team throughput.

 Evolution beats full rewrites

-C# and TypeScript show that compatibility and staged migration keep long-lived systems sustainable.
+C# and TypeScript show that compatibility, migration paths, and staged adoption keep long-lived systems sustainable.

-Practical language value comes from editor integration, diagnostics, refactoring, and build pipelines.
+Practical language value comes from language services, IDE diagnostics, navigation, refactoring, and CI checks.

 Pragmatism over ideological purity